microsoft/r-server-campaign-optimization/jupyter.md

     https://ipaddress:9999

-The ipaddress can be found in the Azure Portal under the "Network interfaces" section - use the Public IP Address.
+The ipaddress can be found in the Azure Portal under the "Network interfaces" section - use the Public IP Address.##

+## Using Jupyter

+To execute the code in a cell, ` Shift+Enter` when your cursor is in the cell.
+Some of the cells may take a minute or two to work, and must be complete before the next cell can execute.
+You can also select the Cell>Run All menu item to execute the entire notebook.

 <a href="CIG_Workflow.html#step2">Return to Typical Workflow for Cortana Intelligence Gallery Deployment<a>